aseichter2007/ClipboardConqueror/Readme-Prompt-Formatting.md

 - "`~`" start of assistant response, "~~~" overwrites "~". "~" can be chained to shape later responses

+> note: some links in these files are permanent links the code locations in the github repository, but because of their nature they link to old versions.
+Don't pay too much attention to line numbers, but they should help orient you when you are looking at the source code on your computer.
 ### Explicit prompt settings prevent sending to AI when used:

 ```